eldh/fimp/README.md

 # Fimp
 ## Functional Immutable Programming

 Fimp helps you work with [Immutable.js](https://facebook.github.io/immutable-js/) data structures in a more functional way.
 Think of it as [Ramda](http://ramdajs.com) or [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) for Immutable.
+It's 525 bytes uglified and gzipped.

 ### Documentation
 Fimp provides composable, curried, data-last functions that work with immutable objects.
 If you are used to functional programming you are hopefully thinking "Nice, this makes sense, I can use this".
 If not, you might be thinking "Why would I want this?".